ON THIS PAGE Emphasis Mine In Bible Verses

 The Holy Spirit in The New Testament

-After His resurrection, the powerless, rudderless disciples would never have managed to take even the first steps towards accomplishing what Jesus had called them to do.
-However, when God's Holy Spirit was poured out on them on Pentecost, ordinary men and women were transformed into fearless evangelists who laid down their lives for the Gospel.
+The Apostles After His resurrection, the rudderless disciples would never have managed to take even the first steps towards accomplishing what Jesus had called them to do.
+However, on Pentecost when God's Holy Spirit was poured out on them these ordinary men and women were transformed into fearless evangelists who laid down their lives for the Gospel.

 There are also numerous examples of the Holy Spirit's role in the formation of the new church.
 For example, the Spirit told Peter that Cornelius' three emissaries were looking for him (Acts 10:19), told the church in Antioch to set aside particular men (Barnabas and Saul) for the work to which they were called (Acts 13:2), and forbade Paul and Timothy to preach in certain areas (Acts 16:6).
 The Holy Spirit 'chimed in' on a doctrinal matter (Acts 15:28) and testified to Paul of "bonds and afflictions" that awaited him (Acts 20:23)

-However, in the New Testament, God's Spirit was not given to the Apostles alone, but was much more universally bestowed.
-The apostles themselves prayed that those who had received the word of God would also receive the Holy Spirit as in the following two happenings.
+Other Believers In the New Testament the apostles prayed that those who had received the word of God would also receive the Holy Spirit as in the following two examples.

 When the Samaritans received the word of God and were baptized, Peter and John went down so that they might receive the Holy Spirit which is exactly what happened after the apostles laid their hands on the people (Acts 8:14-17 NASB)

-The Ephesian disciples had only been baptized into John's baptism but, after Paul head this, they were baptized in the name of the Lord Jesus, and when Paul laid hands on them, the Holy Spirit came on them, and they began speaking with tongues and prophesying.
+The Ephesian disciples had only been baptized into John's baptism but after Paul heard this they were baptized in the name of the Lord Jesus.
+When Paul laid hands on them the Holy Spirit came down and they began speaking with tongues and prophesying.
 (Acts 19:1-6 NASB)

-In other words, belief and baptism are not sufficient in themselves - a person has to receive the Holy Spirit as well - for a very simple reason.
-Once we turn to Christ, the Spirit takes up residence within us helping our weakness and interceding for us (Romans 8:26 NASB) In fact, we can count ourselves as sons of God only if we are led by God's Spirit.
+In other words, belief and baptism are not sufficient in themselves.
+We also have to receive the Holy Spirit because the Spirit taking up residence within us helps our weakness and even intercedes for us (Romans 8:26 NASB) In fact, we can count ourselves as sons of God only if we are led by God's Spirit.

 For all who are being led by the Spirit of God, these are sons of God.
 (Romans 8:14 NASB)